Writing Picture Books

 - Structure, pace, action and more

-In this module, you’ll look at the constraints and joys of writing for the 32-page format common to picture books.
-You’ll discover how to write an opening with regard to characterisation and emotion.
-And explore turning points, climaxes and resolutions.
-You’ll also learn about point of view and “show, don’t tell”.
-Your tutor will provide feedback on a piece you create in close focus point-of-view using a clear main character.
+You will look at page count – in particular the constraints and joys of writing for the 32-page format common to picture books.
+You’ll discover how to write a “3-act structure”, and understand turning points, climaxes and resolutions.
+You’ll also learn about planning techniques, point of view and “show, don’t tell” and how to create clear main characters.

 - Language, word choice and rhythm

-In this module, you’ll look at poetic text to make your prose sparkle.
-You’ll also learn about some common traps for new picture book authors and discuss how to polish and edit your work.
-You’ll discover how different voices and reading patterns can change the rhythm and meaning of your work, as well as how to use noises and onomatopoeia, repetitive texts and more.
-You’ll receive tutor feedback on another original story assignment.
+Now it’s time to look at poetic text to make your prose sparkle.
+You’ll also learn about some common traps for new picture book authors and discuss how to polish and edit your writing.
+Plus discover how different voices and reading patterns can change the rhythm and meaning of your work, as well as how to use onomatopoeia, repetitive texts, page breaks and ‘invisible punctuation’.
+As a class, you will look at the work of some of the greats: Julia Donaldson and Lynley Dodd.

 - The publishing process

-In this final week, you’ll learn how to submit your manuscript to a publisher, what to expect when working with an editor, and some legal and financial aspects.
-We’ll also share some great ways to keep in touch with the industry and its new trends.
-You’ll have the opportunity to bring together all of the skills you’ve learned and apply them to your own original story (including marketing blurbs) and receive valuable tutor feedback.
+In this final part of the weekend, you’ll learn “what makes a great picture book?” – how to submit your manuscript to a publisher, what to expect when working with an editor, and some legal and financial aspects.
+You’ll gain some great ways to research the industry and discover new trends.
+Finally, you’ll bring together all of the skills you’ve learnt and apply them to your own story, including editing and marketing blurbs, and leave with plenty of resources to continue your learning.

 Shelly Unwin completed Writing Picture Books